-- 1.0 Staff Excellence Awards - 1.1 Five merit awards (Community Service, Service to the University, Staff-to-Staff Mentoring, Innovation and Team Effort) are available to recognize formally those San Diego State University staff members who have made significant contributions in each of the respective areas based on criteria posted on the Staff Affairs Committee website. - 2.0 Procedure and Criteria for Nomination - 2.1 To be eligible, nominees must be permanent full-time staff employees of San Diego State University (San Diego and/or Imperial Valley Campus) in good standing with the University, and be employed with the University at the time of the award, as verified through Human Resources.
-Members of the Staff Honors and Awards committee are ineligible to receive an award during any year they serve on the committee. - 2.2 The Staff Honors and Awards Committee shall issue a campus wide call for nominations, utilizing a wide variety of methods, in order to collect nominations in each category.
+- 1.3.1.
+To be eligible, nominees must be permanent full-time staff employees of San Diego State University (San Diego and/or SDSU Imperial Valley) in good standing with the University, and be employed with the University at the time of the award, as verified through Human Resources.
+Members of the Staff Honors and Awards committee are ineligible to receive an award during any year they serve on the committee. - 1.3.2.
+To be eligible, nominees in the Auxiliary Support category must be a full-time employee of a recognized San Diego State University auxiliary (San Diego and/or SDSU Imperial Valley) in good standing with the auxiliary and be employed with the auxiliary at the time of the award, as verified through the auxiliary's human resources department. - 1.3.3.
+The Staff Honors and Awards Committee shall issue a campus wide call for nominations, utilizing a wide variety of methods, in order to collect nominations in each category.
 Nominations may be received from staff, students, faculty members, administrators, alumni, and other members of the community.
 Nominees will be considered for an award only in the category in which they are nominated, however an individual may be nominated in more than one category.
-Separate nominations are required for each category - 2.3 Each nomination shall include: (a) Nominator's contact information (name, department, telephone, email, primary role) (b) Name and contact information of nominee (c) Award nomination category (d) Description of work or event that is deserving of award (e) Actions that set the nominee apart from other candidates, and (f) Unique qualities that make the nominee worthy of award. - 2.4 The Staff Honors and Awards Committee shall review all nominations, determine eligibility and select those nominations which best fit the criteria for each category.
-The committee will then forward up to three vetted, unranked nominations in each category to the President, who shall select the recipients.
-The president will determine how many awards, if any, will be given in each category.
+Separate nominations are required for each category. - 1.3.4.
+Each nomination shall include: (a) Nominator's contact information (name, department, telephone, email, primary role) (b) Name and contact information of nominee (c) Award nomination category (d) Description of work or event that is deserving of award (e) Actions that set the nominee apart from other candidates, and (f) Unique qualities that make the nominee worthy of award. - 1.3.5.
+The Staff Honors and Awards Committee shall review all nominations, determine eligibility and select those nominations which best fit the criteria for each category.
+The committee will then forward all vetted nominations in each category and highlight up to three unranked nominations in each category to the President, who shall select the recipients.
+The president will determine how many awards, if any, will be given in each category. - 1.3.6.
+Members of the Staff Honors and Awards committee are ineligible to receive an award during any year they serve on the committee.
+Student employees and faculty members (bargaining unit 3 tenure/tenure track and lecturers) are also ineligible to receive an award. - 1.3.7.
+Staff members who serve as part-time lecturers are eligible for merit awards, provided they are nominated in their role as a staff member.